-In making his appointments the Mayor shall sign and file with the City Clerk a notice of appointment, a copy of which shall be filed on the same day with the Clerk of the Board.
+In making appointments, the mayor shall sign and file with the city clerk a notice of appointment, a copy of which shall be filed on the same day with the clerk of the council.

 Sec.
 3-5.
 Removal of Officials.